BogCyg/BookCPP_PL/CurrencyCalc/ReadMe.txt

 To build a project do as follows:

-1. Depending on your OS change directory to the one: build_win build_linux build_mac

-2. Open terminal and set current directory to the above one.

-3. type
+1. Create and open a build directory, e.g. from the CurrencyCalc level: mkdir build cd build

+2.type
 cmake ..

-4. Go to the build_xxx directory and launch your project.
+3. Go to the build directory and
+- if using Visual Studio, launch your project
+- if using Visual Studio Code, open folder
+- if in the Linux terminal, type: make